Telecom Italia shares drop as uncertainty clouds single network project

 “Governance remains the biggest issue to be solved on the single network project,” Mediobanca securities wrote in a note.

 Reporting by Giancarlo Navach and Elvira Pollina.
-Writing by Giulia Segreti.
+Additional reporting by Giuseppe Fonte.
 Editing by Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.